georgecusick/OpenUniStuff/README.md

-# OpenUniStuff
+# TT284
-a place for all my files for M250 and TT284 and other useful stuff.
+A place for all my files and other TT284 related stuff